asampat3090/musicchain/README.md

-# MusicChain (WIP)
+# 🎵 SongChain 🔗 (WIP)

 [LangChain](https://python.langchain.com/docs/get_started/introduction.html) has garnered significant popularity as a means to string together models and their requisite data processing for generative language models.

-MusicChain is doing this for ML models used for music including voice generation, audio and MIDI-based music generation and others.
+SongChain is doing this for ML models used for music including voice generation, audio and MIDI-based music generation and others.
 In particular, we aim to create a framework for music models that is as easy to use as LangChain is for language models.

 We want to enable the following use cases:
 * Simple Input / Output for musicians used to working with DAWs